 2 – Bigger isn’t always better

 We aren’t the biggest gay tour company, but we are often regarded as one of the best.
-I had a vision of a big beautiful office with dozens of staff.
-Fast forward to 2019… we have a small but beautiful space and a dream team of five.
-Yours truly, Kevin Robitaille (Sales Manager), Carl Hiehn (Marketing Manager), Lino DiNallo (Writer) and Gilles Bourque (Sales & Marketing Coordinator).
+I had a vision of a company with dozens of head office staff – but we’ve remained a lean team over the years.
+Some staff have come and gone, but our team is always like a little family.
 I may have started this company, but my team has collectively created the Out Adventures you know today.
 Take a minute to get to know my motley crew here.

 1 – Career & passion go hand in hand